GorkemKurter/Iha-Hiring-Project/README.md

 #docker-compose exec web python manage.py migrate

 #Open any browser and type the following URL:http://localhost:8000/
-#You can connect the webapp anytime with docker desktop app now.
+#You can connect the webapp anytime with docker desktop app after starting to containers.

 #If any error occurs please control the your Docker desktop app and make sure that all containers are running.